 As a responsible player in the life science and healthcare product manufacturing and services industry, BioChain adheres to various regulations that govern our quality operations and processes.
 Our laboratory is compliant to the OSHA and BioSafety Level II standards.
-Our manufacturing facility is an ISO 9001:2015 quality system.
+Our manufacturing facility is registered under the ISO 13485:2016 & ISO 9001:13485.
 Our sample collection and handling process conforms to GCP regulations with the IRB process and informed patient consent forms being required for each sample.
 We are building the next level of compliance into our facilities and processes as we continue to move towards clinical diagnostic application development.

 BioChain has established an Institutional Review Board (IRB) compliant to 45 CFR part 46, 21 CFR part 56.